node-gs/GerardSimpson/_projects/dealer-dashboard.markdown

 This is project currently under construction.
 To be used by Dealer Solutions clients managing their inventory and website settings.

-built in Angular 2.
+Built in Angular 2.
 Using Angular CLI